No9005/mini-moi/README.md

 ## Technical details
 The app is a combination of python/flask in the backend and HTML, CSS & java script for the UI. <br>
-Personally I do not like the GUI tools of python, so it was just natural for me to create this project as the above described combination. <br>
+Personally I am not a hughe fan of the GUI tools for python, so it was just natural for me to create this project as the above described combination. <br>
 <br>
 For the sake of simplicity, the inbuilt **Werkzeug server** was used.
 The database, which stores the data, is a **sqlite3 lite** database instance.
 To interact the **sqlAlchemy** ORM is used. <br>
 <br>